Microbiota intestinal, probióticos y su relación con el trastorno depresivo mayor: una revisión bibliográfica

 microbiota, depresión, probióticos, neuroinflamación, eje intestino – cerebro

 El trastorno depresivo mayor (TDM) ha ganado relevancia en los últimos años, ya que es una de las principales causas de discapacidad a nivel mundial y ejerce un impacto significativo en la vida diaria de quienes lo experimentan.
 La relación entre la disbiosis intestinal y el TDM ha surgido como un componente crucial en el ámbito de la salud mental.
 La microbiota intestinal, que abarca una amplia diversidad de microorganismos, establece una conexión bidireccional con el TDM a través del eje microbiota-intestino-cerebro, la neuroinflamación y alteración de la función cerebral.
 El presente trabajo tuvo como objetivo, analizar la relación entre los problemas de equilibrio de los microorganismos en el intestino (fenómeno conocido como “disbiosis”) y el TDM.
 Se adoptó un enfoque cualitativo que combinó análisis bibliográfico y descriptivo, priorizando fuentes primarias en psicología, neurociencia y microbiología.
 Se examinaron investigaciones en inglés y español desde 2019 hasta 2023 utilizando motores de búsqueda y bases de datos reconocidas.
 En este contexto, se observó que el uso de probióticos se ha vuelto cada vez más relevante como parte del tratamiento complementario para el TDM.
 Los probióticos, como Lactobacillus plantarum DP189 y la bacteria Roseburia intestinalis, ejercen un impacto positivo en la microbiota intestinal, integridad de la barrera hematoencefálica y producción de neurotransmisores.
 La revisión destaca el papel crucial de la microbiota intestinal en el TDM y la prometedora utilidad de los probióticos como tratamiento complementario.
-Esto sugiere nuevas perspectivas terapéuticas y subraya
+Esto sugiere nuevas perspectivas terapéuticas y subraya.

 Aguilera, M., Cerdà-Cuéllar, M., & Martínez, V. (2015).
 Antibiotic-induced dysbiosis alters host-bacterial interactions and leads to colonic sensory and motor changes in mice.
 Gut microbes, 6(1), 10-23. https://doi.org/10.4161/19490976.2014.990790